 If you’d like to check on this problem yourself, power down your entire system and find the access panel on the outdoor unit.
 This panel gives you access to the inside components, including the evaporator coils.
 If the coils look icy they must be thawed – this can take up to 24 hours if the freeze is severe.
 Do not turn your AC back on until they are thawed.

 You can try to speed up the process with a heat gun or hair dryer carefully aimed at the coils.
-Double check that the drip pan and condensate line are open so that the melting water can be drained from the system.
+Double-check that the drip pan and condensate line are open so that the melting water can be drained from the system.

 If you’re unsure about opening up your AC unit or thawing the coils, a technician will be happy to help.
-The causes of frozen coils are often damage or leaks that must be repaired by a licensed technician anyway, so they can thaw the coils and also assist you in finding a solution to keep the coils from freezing again.
+The causes of frozen coils are often damaged or leaks that must be repaired by a licensed technician anyway, so they can thaw the coils and also assist you in finding a solution to keep the coils from freezing again.

 Refrigerant in your unit is what allows the air to be cooled before it’s delivered to your home.
 If the refrigerant is leaking, then the air cannot be cooled and the fan is blowing warm out of your vents.